Updated on: September 21, 2024

 I’m not a big fan of free VPNs, as most have serious drawbacks.
 At worst, a free VPN is dangerous, containing malware or selling your personal info.
 At best, a free VPN is too limiting, imposing low data caps, restricting access to important features, or capping speeds.

 But if you only want a free VPN, I found the best ones.
-I tested both big name and unknown VPNs and only included the ones that are truly safe on this list.
-All of the free VPNs below are secure, provide a few “extra” features, and are user-friendly.
+I tested big-name and lesser-known VPNs, and the ones I picked are secure and don’t monitor or store your browsing data.
+They also offer great speeds for all online activities, provide a few “extra” features, and are user-friendly.

 I still recommend that you consider getting a premium VPN.
 The best VPNs (like my top choice, ExpressVPN) provide a ton of perks, including advanced security features, unlimited data, multiple connections, streaming support, and much more, all for just a few bucks a month.
 Editors' Note: ExpressVPN and this site are in the same ownership group.